verbb/formie/docs/forms/stencils.md

 They are useful when you want a faster, more consistent starting point than building every new form from scratch.
 A stencil can carry the same kinds of structure and setup you would normally define on a form, including fields and layout, pages, notifications, and form settings.

 That means a stencil is more than a visual starting point.
-It can carry real behavior with it as well.
+It can carry real behaviour with it as well.

-## When to use stencils
+## When to Use Stencils

 Stencils are especially helpful when: